m-kovalsky/fabric_cat_tools/README.md

 ---
 ## export_model_to_onelake
 #### Exports a semantic model's tables to delta tables in the lakehouse.
 Creates shortcuts to the tables if a lakehouse is specified.
+> [!IMPORTANT]
-> [!NOTE]
+> This function requires:
-> This function requires [XMLA read/write](https://learn.microsoft.com/power-bi/enterprise/service-premium-connect-tools#enable-xmla-read-write) to be enabled on the capacity.
-Additionally, this function requires the [OneLake Integration](https://learn.microsoft.com/power-bi/enterprise/onelake-integration-overview#enable-onelake-integration) feature to be enabled within the semantic model settings.
+> [XMLA read/write](https://learn.microsoft.com/power-bi/enterprise/service-premium-connect-tools#enable-xmla-read-write) to be enabled on the capacity.
+> [OneLake Integration](https://learn.microsoft.com/power-bi/enterprise/onelake-integration-overview#enable-onelake-integration) feature to be enabled within the semantic model settings.
 ```python
 import fabric_cat_tools as fct
 fct.export_model_to_onelake(